-The likelihood of an overwhelming number of cases of both illnesses — what some are calling a “twindemic” — is concerning medical experts around the globe.
-Not only are many people — especially those with chronic illness and advanced age — at high risk for severe illness caused by both diseases, but some hospitals might not have the resources to care for the increased number of severely ill patients.
+Medical experts around the globe are concerned about the likelihood of an overwhelming number of cases of both illnesses — what some are calling a “twindemic.”
+Not only are many people at high risk for severe illness caused by flu and COVID-19, but some hospitals might not have the resources to care for the increased number of severely ill patients.

 But what if you’ve already had COVID-19?
-Do you still need to get a flu shot?
-If so, is it safe to get one while sick with or shortly after recovering from COVID-19?
+Do you still need to get a COVID-19 vaccine or flu shot?
+If so, is it safe to get either vaccine while sick with or shortly after recovering from COVID-19?

-If you had a known exposure to a person with COVID-19, you should also wait to receive your vaccination until your 14-day quarantine period has ended.
+- If you had a known exposure to a person with COVID-19, you should also wait to receive your vaccinations until your quarantine period has ended.